Conditions

 Tooth Decay

-Conditions Tooth Decay The habitual, pressured and prolonged but unconscious rubbing of your teeth against each other, often accompanied by the clenching of your jaw, is referred to as teeth grinding or bruxism.
+Tooth Decay The habitual, pressured and prolonged but unconscious rubbing of your teeth against each other, often accompanied by the clenching of your jaw, is referred to as teeth grinding or bruxism.
 What is tooth decay?
 Tooth decay is the breakdown of tooth substance due to acids produced by certain bacteria.
-This gradually leads
+This gradually leads to

 Tooth Decay Read More »